 One of the major benefits of our Graduate School of Oriental Medicine is our faculty, many of whom were trained in China, as well as the United States and Europe.
 Faculty members are actively engaged in practice, have research experience, and are eager to share their knowledge with students to bring out each student’s full potential.

-Our Acupuncture Program requirements exceed the certification and licensing requirements set forth by the appropriate regulatory bodies.
+The acupuncture program requirements exceed the certification and licensing requirements set forth by the appropriate regulatory bodies.
 Graduates of this program are well prepared for the NCCAOM national certification exams which are required by New York State for Licensure.